-Fiscal Year 2022 STIP Award Goals and Objectives
+Fiscal Year 2023 STIP Award Goals and Objectives

-On December 1, 2021, the CEO recommended, and the Committee approved, the following goals and objectives to be used by the Committee when determining each participating NEO's 2022 STIP award.
+On December 1, 2022, the CEO recommended, and the Committee approved, the following goals and objectives to be used by the Committee when determining each participating NEO's 2023 STIP award.

-Company Financial Goal: Reflecting a primary focus on the Company's profitability, the financial performance measure was based on fiscal year 2022 income from continuing operations before income taxes.
-This financial measure could be considered on an adjusted basis, in the sole discretion of the Committee, to reflect unusual items during the fiscal year.
+Company Financial Goal: Reflecting a primary focus on the Company's profitability, the financial performance measure was based on fiscal year 2023 income from continuing operations before income taxes, stock compensation expense and restructuring charges, less gains or losses on the disposition of a business, adjusted, in the sole discretion of the Committee, to reflect extraordinary items during the fiscal year ("Adjusted Pretax Income").

-Personal Performance Goals: The following business/personal goals and objectives were established for the NEOs who participated in the 2022 STIP:
+Personal Performance Goals: The following business/personal goals and objectives were established for the NEOs who participated in the 2023 STIP: